 Mr. Seeley: Thank you, Mr. Chairman.
 I thank the member for the question.
-I am just going to take this back a little bit before I respond to the issues that you raised.
+I'm just going to take this back a little bit before I respond to the issues you raised.

-The premise of this fund, first and foremost, is to ensure that we have funds on hand to make improvements to leased spaces so that we can hire staff, move staff in to serve the public.

-The current system requires that those clients departments access the funds, transferred to us to make those repairs and those upgrades.

-What this will do is allow us to move staff in to begin serving the public sooner because we would be able to cash manage the repairs when the lease is executed.

-This really about making sure that there aren't any avoidable delays on client departments moving into newly leased spaces or making changes, or required changes like the member described to existing lease spaces.
+The premise of this fund first and foremost is to ensure that we have funds on hand to make improvements to leased spaces so that we can hire staff and move staff in to serve the public.
+The current system requires that those client departments access the funds and transfer it over to us to make those repairs and those upgrades.
+What this would do is it would allow us to move staff in to begin serving the public sooner because we would be able to cash manage the repairs when the lease is executed.
+This is really about making sure that there aren't any avoidable delays on client departments moving into newly leased spaces or making required changes like the ones that the member described to existing leased spaces.

-To the peaceful consultation, we have existing systems set up within our Real Property division.
-Engaging with client departments to allow them to articulate what their needs are for both their staff to be safe and function effectively and importantly serve the public and their clientele safely and appropriately.

-Those are existing processes, the client departments identify before we secure a lease or renew a lease for any real property managed through the department.
-Of the 120 or so leases and 750,000 square feet of lease spaces that we currently have.
-Those processes do exist, square feet.
-Pardon me.
-So those places are already in place.
+To the piece about consultation, we have existing systems set up within our Real Property Division engaging with client departments to allow them to articulate what their needs are for both their staff to be safe and function effectively and, importantly, serve the public and their clientele safely and appropriately.
+Those are existing processes that client departments identify before we secure a lease or renew a lease for any real property managed through the department.
+Of the 120 or so leases and 750,000 square feet of leased spaces that we currently have, those processes do exist.
+Those processes are already in place.
+This exercise and this program are, in fact, about ensuring that we can manage that funding more appropriately and more quickly to get people into those leased spaces.

-This exercise is a fact in this program that we can manage that funding more appropriately.
-More quickly to get people into those lease spaces, I will say that our department in advance of bringing this appropriation request forward has engaged with departments to assess what their needs are whether their interests are in having this program.
+I will say that our department, in advance of bringing this appropriation request forward, has engaged with departments to assess what their needs are and what their interests are in having this program.
 The notion was very well received from our client departments early on.

-And subject to approval in this room, I guess, will be prepared to engage more with the client departments to figure out how we can make most, best use of this funding for lease space upgrades across all of our leased spaces in metres or feet.
+Subject to approval in this room, we will be prepared to engage more with the client departments to figure out how we can make best use of this funding for the leased space upgrades across all of our leased spaces in metres or feet.
 Thank you, Mr. Chairman.

-Chairman: Thank you, Mr. Sealy.
+Chairman: Thank you, Mr. Seeley.
 Ms. Brewster.